-3. Artillery: naval, fixed, self-propelled and towed guns, howitzers, multiple rocket launchers and mortars, with a calibre equal to or above 100-mm.
+3. Artillery: naval, fixed, self-propelled and towed guns, howitzers, multiple rocket launchers and mortars, with a calibre equal to or above 100 millimetres (mm).

-4. Radar systems: all land-, aircraft- and ship-based surveillance and fire-control radars, with the exception of navigation, weather and range-only radars.
-In cases where the radar is fitted on a platform (vehicle, aircraft or ship), the register only notes those radars that come from a different supplier than the supplier of the platform.
+4. Radar systems: all land-, aircraft- and ship-based active (radar) and passive (e.g., electro-optical) surveillance systems with a range of at least 25 kilometres (km), with the exception of navigation and weather radars, and all fire-control radars, with the exception of range-only radars.
+In cases where the system is fitted on a platform (vehicle, aircraft or ship), the register only notes those systems that come from a different supplier than the supplier of the platform.